Menu

 Trigger

-prop accepts any system component.
+The trigger prop accepts any system component.
 If you're passing a custom

-component that composes a system component, it must accept a ref
+component that composes a system component, it must accept a ref.

 Menu container styles

-to pass props to the div
+Use menuListProps to pass props to the div that contains MenuItems.
+This

-so you can pass all Box
+container composes Box so you can pass all Box props to change its style.

 Accessing the internal state

-(commonly known as a render prop).
+trigger (commonly known as a render prop).
 You'll get access to the internal

-state isOpen
+state isOpen and method onClose.

 Letter navigation

-or within the list and you type a letter key, a
+When focus is on the trigger or within the list and you type a letter key, a

 search begins.
-Focus will move to the first MenuItem
+Focus will move to the first MenuItem that starts with the

 letter you typed.